bitdotgames/BHL/README.md

 > Hello, John Silver

 > ...

+The example script has also a special Unity3d compatibility mode.
+It shows how you can build a bhl backend dll for Unity3d.
+After that you can put it into Assets/Plugins directory and use bhl for your Unity3d game development.
+This mode can be enabled just as follows:

+> cd example && ./run.sh -unity

 Please note that while bhl works fine under Windows the example assumes you are using \*nix platform.